Updated December 2014

 - Montgomery County is part of The Kansas Sepsis Project.
 Led by KU Medical Center Professor Steven Simpson, MD, this research project seeks to reduce the death rates of patients with severe sepsis, a potentially life-threatening complication of an infection.
 The program teaches health professionals in all specialties to recognize severe sepsis and to take rapid, organized steps to treat severe sepsis.

 Advancing Health Care Access

-- 56 Montgomery County residents saw KU Medical Center health care providers via telemedicine, an interactive video technology that connects providers and patients when distance separates the two, in Fiscal Year 2014.
-These services are provided through the University of Kansas Center for Telemedicine and Telehealth.
+- Montgomery County residents saw KU Medical Center health care providers 56 times via telemedicine in FY14.
+An interactive video technology that connects providers and patients when distance separates the two, telemedicine services are provided through the University of Kansas Center for Telemedicine and Telehealth.